NZAGA Elections 2021

 At the 2021 AGM the term of office is complete for 2 representatives, and 4 vacancies exist.
 In May/June 2021 the NZ Avocado Growers’ Association Inc. (NZAGA) Executive Committee sought nominations for these four positions.

-In addition, NZ Avocado Growers’ Association Inc. are currently we are working through a process around the Industry Review.
+In addition, NZ Avocado Growers’ Association Inc. are currently working through a process around the Industry Review.
 If changes to the industry structure are approved, then it is possible that some elected representatives will not see out their full term.

 – 1 seat vacant requiring representation